 Your credit score makes a big difference to your chances of being accepted and the terms of your agreement.
 The better your credit score, the more likely you are to have your car finance application approved and receive lower annual percentage rates (APR).
 An APR is the amount of interest you pay back for borrowing money from your lender.

 If you have a poor credit score, you can still be accepted for finance but you may find that providing a deposit will help you to secure an agreement.
-There are also a number of ways to improve your credit score, which you can find out about here.
+There are also a number of ways to improve your credit score.

 The vehicle you’re looking to finance must be less than eight years old at the start of your agreement, and less than twelve years old at the end.
 However, a poor credit history could mean that the age of the car is limited to a maximum of ten years old at the end of the agreement.